Rey Mysterio: Championship reigns (2002–2004)

 In June 2002, Mysterio signed with World Wrestling Entertainment (WWE), and promos that hyped his debut began airing.
 The "Jr." was dropped from his name and he was billed simply as Rey Mysterio.
+Mysterio also resumed wearing his mask.

-Mysterio, with his mask, made his WWE debut on the July 25, 2002, episode of SmackDown! as a face, defeating Chavo Guerrero.
-His first feud was with Kurt Angle, culminating in a match at SummerSlam on August 25, which Angle won after forcing Mysterio to submit to the ankle lock.
-He later formed a tag team with Edge, participating in a tournament for the newly created and SmackDown!-exclusive WWE Tag Team Championship.
-They lost to Kurt Angle and Chris Benoit in the finals of the tournament at No Mercy on October 20; the match was voted Match of the Year by the Wrestling Observer Newsletter.
-They won the titles when they defeated Angle and Benoit in a two out of three falls match on the November 7 episode of SmackDown!, but lost them to Los Guerreros in a Triple Threat Elimination match at Survivor Series on November 17.
+Mysterio made his WWE debut on the July 25, 2002, episode of SmackDown! as a face, defeating Chavo Guerrero.
+Mysterio's first feud was with Kurt Angle, culminating in a match at SummerSlam on August 25, which Angle won after forcing Mysterio to submit to the ankle lock.
+Mysterio later formed a tag team with Edge, participating in a tournament for the newly created and SmackDown!-exclusive WWE Tag Team Championship.
+Mysterio and Edge lost to Kurt Angle and Chris Benoit in the finals of the tournament at No Mercy on October 20; the match was voted Match of the Year by the Wrestling Observer Newsletter.
+Mysterio and Edge won the WWE Tag Team Championship when they defeated Angle and Benoit in a two out of three falls match on the November 7 episode of SmackDown!, but lost them to Los Guerreros in a Triple Threat Elimination match at Survivor Series on November 17.

-On March 30, 2003, at WrestleMania XIX, he faced the Cruiserweight Champion Matt Hardy for the title, but lost after interference from Shannon Moore.
-After earning a title shot in May, he defeated Hardy on the June 5 episode of SmackDown! to win the Cruiserweight Championship.
-After losing the championship to Tajiri on the September 25 episode of SmackDown!, he regained it from Tajiri on the January 1 episode of SmackDown!.
-At the Royal Rumble on January 25, 2004, Mysterio successfully defended the title against Jamie Noble.
-He lost the title to Chavo Guerrero at No Way Out on February 15.
+On March 30, 2003, at WrestleMania XIX, Mysterio faced the Cruiserweight Champion Matt Hardy for the title, but lost after interference from Shannon Moore.
+After earning a title shot in May, Mysterio defeated Hardy on the June 5 episode of SmackDown! to win the Cruiserweight Championship.
+After losing the championship to Tajiri on the September 25 episode of SmackDown!, Mysterio regained it from Tajiri on the January 1, 2004, episode of SmackDown!.
+At the Royal Rumble on January 25, Mysterio successfully defended the title against Jamie Noble.
+Mysterio lost the title to Chavo Guerrero at No Way Out on February 15.
 At WrestleMania XX on March 14, Mysterio took part in a Cruiserweight Open for the title, where Guerrero retained the title.
-On the June 17 episode of SmackDown!, he defeated Chavo Classic to win the title for a third time.
-He lost it to Spike Dudley on the July 29 episode of SmackDown! then failed to regain the title on a September episode of SmackDown! and in a fatal four-way match at Survivor Series on November 14.
+On the June 17 episode of SmackDown!, Mysterio defeated Chavo Classic to win the title for a third time.
+Mysterio lost it to Spike Dudley on the July 29 episode of SmackDown! then failed to regain the title on the September 23 episode of SmackDown! and in a fatal four-way match at Survivor Series on November 14.